 Take a Peri Bottle with You Wherever You “Go”

-Be sure you keep the peri bottle (short for perineal irrigation bottle) they give you at the hospital, or if you’re planning a home birth, pick up one or two from Amazon.
+Be sure you keep the peri bottle (short for perineal irrigation bottle, in case you were wondering) they give you at the hospital, or if you’re planning a home birth, pick up one or two from Amazon.
 These are a lifesaver when you’re trying to pee the first couple of weeks, especially if you have stitches.

 Fill the bottle with warm tap water before sitting down and gently spray your perineal area at the same time as you’re urinating.
 The warm water will dilute the urine so it doesn’t sting or irritate your delicate, healing tissues.